newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

     }
 }
 ```

---4.
-Refresh your Gradle, either on command line or using your IDE plugin.
+**Finally **Refresh your Gradle project, either on command line or using your IDE plugin.

 #### Universal-Tween-Engine by locally mavenizing maven
 First, download and extract the tween-engine-api from it's repository \(https://code.google.com/p/java-universal-tween-engine/).
 To install this dependency and it's source files into your local maven repo, use these commands: